Check out our Holiday Auction - Sign Up for the Utah Snow and Avalanche Workshop (USAW)

 Forecaster

-Toby Weed is the sole forecaster for the Logan area mountains.
-He grew up skiing and ski racing in New Hampshire, ski patrolled at Park City Ski Area for 15 years and was the Snow Safety Director there for four years.
-He has spent many summers as a climbing guide in the Sierra including Mt.
+Toby Weed grew up skiing and ski racing in New Hampshire, ski patrolled at Park City Ski Area for 15 years and was the Snow Safety Director there for four years.
+He has a bachelor's degree from Goddard College in Vermont.
+He has spent many summers as a climbing guide in the Sierra Range including on Mt.
 Shasta.
-He has a bachelor's degree from Goddard College.
-He does his field work on both snowmobiles and skis.
+Toby currently works for the Forest Service on fire assignments as a single resource in the off season, and he serves on a Complex Incident Management Team as a Public Information Officer.
+He does backcountry fieldwork on both snowmobiles and on skis.

 Greg Gagne